 Berkshire Botanical Garden – Stockbridge

-This 24-acre botanical garden features dozens of unique gardens, including a pond garden, daylily walk, tree collection, children’s discovery garden and much more.
+This 24-acre botanical garden grows dozens of unique gardens, including a pond garden, daylily walk, tree collection, children’s discovery garden and much more.
 Grounds are open daily, April 29 through October 31, 9 a.m.to 5 p.m.
 Timed tickets are required.
 General admission is $18/$16 for seniors.
 Tuesdays are free!

 Heritage Museums & Gardens – Sandwich

-Opening April 24, these 100-acre grounds feature trees, shrubs, designed gardens, sweeping lawns and nature trails.
+These 100-acre grounds feature trees, shrubs, designed gardens, sweeping lawns and nature trails.
 The spring brings blooming rhododendrons and flowering trees.
 Heritage opens for the season on April 23.
 Visitors are asked to purchase tickets online prior to arrival.

 Garden in the Woods – Framingham